 You’ll have to exit the NBA 2K23 game and close Epic Games Launcher, then turn off your controller/gamepad.
 Now, turn on the controller/gamepad and connect to your computer.
 Once done, ensure to relaunch the NBA 2K23 game on the PC to check for the issue.

-If you’re in the gameplay sessions and the controller gets disconnected automatically or can’t get recognized suddenly, then make sure to press the Alt+Enter keys on the keyboard to get out of the game screen.
+If you’re in the gameplay sessions and the controller gets disconnected automatically or isn’t recognized suddenly, press the Alt+Enter keys on the keyboard to get out of the game screen.
 Then going back to the game screen again may fix the issue whatsoever.

 - Press the Win+I keys to open Windows Settings.